unicornonacid/design-patterns/README.md

 ## Iterator
 Iterator is a behavioral design pattern that lets you traverse elements of a collection without exposing its underlying representation (list, stack, tree, etc.).

+## State
+State is a behavioral design pattern that lets an object alter its behavior when its internal state changes.
+It appears as if the object changed its class.